 - Download the latest release from Releases.

-- Extract the TAR archive using Ark and move the uncompressed directory to the following path.
+- Extract the TAR archive and move the uncompressed directory to the following path.

-- Some programs like Bottles or Heroic Games Launcher can use the same directory Steam uses to find Proton or a custom directory for their Proton installations.
+- 🔰 Information: Some programs like Bottles or Heroic Games Launcher can use Steam’s same directory to find Proton or a custom directory for their Proton installations.
 These programs also set custom paths for other tools like DXVK or VK3D.

-- Users can manually add or update Proton (Proton-GE or other flavors of Proton), DXVK, VK3D, etc., or use each program’s settings to manage these installations.
+- 🔰 Information: Users can manually add or update Proton (Proton-GE or other flavors of Proton), DXVK, VK3D, etc., or use each program’s settings to manage and update these installations.
+Since Steam does not have this ability, users must update Proton-GE manually.

 Disclaimer: We do not develop Proton or Proton-GE.
 Please create an issue at their respective bug tracker to report problems with this software.